 - Chronic idiopathic constipation

 - Functional constipation

-- Diet: The most common cause of constipation is a diet low in fibre found in vegetables, fruits, and whole grains and high in fats found in cheese, eggs, and meats.
-People who eat plenty of high-fibre foods are less likely to become constipated.
+- Diet: The most common cause of constipation is a diet low in fiber found in vegetables, fruits, and whole grains and high in fats found in cheese, eggs, and meats.
+People who eat plenty of high-fiber foods are less likely to become constipated.